When to Level Up?

 Level 2 consists of three seperate series; Lindy 2: Rhythm, Timing, and Music, Lindy 2: Connection, and Lindy 2: Momentum which can be taken in any order.

-We strongly recommend consulting a Boston Lindy Hop instructor at Lindy Dojo or before/after classes if Lindy 3 is a good fit for you before registering.
-Due to Level 3 is currently the highest level of classes Boston Lindy Hop offers instructors are told to teach to the top portion of students in the class.
+We strongly recommend consulting a Boston Lindy Hop instructor if Lindy 3 is a good fit for you before registering.
+Due to Level 3 is currently the highest level of classes Boston Lindy Hop offers the instructors are asked to teach to the top portion of students in class and not review any Lindy 2 material.

-If you cannot consistently do the material listed below on time with the music and good rhythm it is highly recommended to retake the Lindy 2 class containing the material you struggle with and/or work with a BLH instructor at Lindy Dojo.
+If you cannot consistently demonstrate the concepts and material listed below comfortably, on time, and with good rhythm it is highly recommended to retake the Lindy 2 class containing the concepts or material you struggle with or work with a BLH instructor in a private lesson.

 If you have not been out social dancing a few times it is also highly recommended to do that before registering for a Lindy 3 class.
 While class is an excellent tool, it is not a substitute for the experience gained from social dancing.

-- You have taken all six hours of class of each Level 2 series and are comfortable and confident with the material and concepts in the class.
+- You have taken all six hours of class of each Level 2 series and are comfortable and confident with the material and concepts in all three series.

 - You have taken all six hours of class of a Fundamentals series.